 This is the best way to make baked potatoes so they’re tender and fluffy on the inside with crispy flavorful potato skins!
 Used as a side dish or dinner stuffed with chili or cheese they’re delicious and cheap to make.
 If you’re looking for an easy baked potato recipe I’ve got it here.

-I don’t know why it took me so long to explain the best way to make baked potatoes but I guess the simple recipes get overlooked sometimes!
-This easy baked potato recipe is great to have on hand to serve as a side dish or use for double stuffed baked potatoes loaded up with your favorite toppings!
+I don’t know why it took me so long to explain the best way to make baked potatoes, but I guess the simple recipes get overlooked sometimes!
+These are the best baked potatoes hands down! (originally published 4/18, affiliate links present)